-Professor Kathleen Doyle is the current chair of Modern Languages and Literatures.
-Her fields of teaching and research interest include Spanish language, second language acquisition, cultural studies, Peninsular Spanish women authors of the 19th through 21st centuries, post-Spanish Civil War narrative, Golden Age drama, gender studies, film studies, and fantastic and gothic narrative.
+Professor Kathleen Doyle's fields of teaching and research interest include Spanish language, second language acquisition, cultural studies, Peninsular Spanish women authors of the 19th through 21st centuries, post-Spanish Civil War narrative, Golden Age drama, gender studies, film studies, and fantastic and gothic narrative.
 Her publications explore the following topics, among others: the role of fantasy in the construction of gender and narrative authority in works by female authors during the Franco regime; the representation of female sexuality and identity in early 20th century novellas; the woman detective in recent Spanish crime fiction; and gendered violence and colonial anxieties in late 19th century Spanish fiction.
 She has begun a project which examines the work of contemporary poet Juana Castro’s works through the lens of ecofeminist theory.
 Many of her advanced literature courses are cross-listed in the Gender and Sexuality Studies Program.

 Gender Violence and Late Colonial Anxieties in ′Piña′ by Emilia Pardo Bazán."
 Caribe 11.2 (Invierno de 2008-2009): 7-22.

 "The Gothic in Carmen Martín Gaite′s El cuarto de atrás: Destabilizing the Sección Femenina′s Myth ofla mujer muy mujer."
 Beyond the Back Room: New Perspectives on Carmen Martín Gaite.
 Ed.
 Marian Womack and Jennifer Wood.
 London: Peter Lang, 2011.

 "Body of Evidence: The Legislation of Female Desire in ′El Artículo 438′ by Carmen de Burgos."
 Letras femeninas 30.2 (junio 2004): 156-164.